austinerb/3-column-preview-card/README.md

 FrontEndMentor.io newbie challenge.
-Create stats preview component using HTML and CSS given screenshots of the desired result.
+Create preview component using HTML and CSS given screenshots of the desired result.
 Includes responsive desktop and mobile layouts.